pyg-team/pytorch_geometric/docs/source/notes/create_gnn.rst

 Inside the :meth:`message` function, we use :obj:`self.mlp` to transform both the source node features :obj:`x_i` and the target node features :obj:`x_j` for each edge.

 The edge convolution is actual a dynamic convolution, which recomputes the graph for each layer using nearest neighbors in the feature space.
-Luckily, PyTorch Geometric comes with a batch-wise k-NN graph generation method named :meth:`torch_geometric.nn.knn_graph`:
+Luckily, PyTorch Geometric comes with a GPU accelerated batch-wise k-NN graph generation method named :meth:`torch_geometric.nn.knn_graph`:

 .. code-block:: python